Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Outline of proof of main result

 \subsection{Duality}

 The biased voter model $(\xi_t^A)_{t \geq 0}$ admits a simple graphical construction, which allows us to define the entire system $\{(\xi_t^A)_{t \geq 0}: A \subseteq \mathbb{Z}^2 \times \Z_w\}$ on a common probability space, using a countable family of Poisson processes.
-For a detailed description of this construction, see e.g.~Section 2 of \cite{durrett95} or Section 3 of \cite{durrett1988lecture}.
-By tracing the ancestry of particles in $\xi_t^A$ backwards in time, the biased voter model gives rise to a system of {\em branching coalescing random walks} $(\tilde\zeta_t^B)_{t \geq 0}$ on $\Z^2\times \Z_w$ which satisfy the duality relation
+For a description of this construction, see e.g.~Section 2 of \cite{durrett95}, Section 3 of \cite{durrett1988lecture} or Appendix A of \cite{DurFooLed}.
+By tracing the ancestry of particles in $\xi_t^A$ backwards in time, the biased voter model gives rise to a system of {\em branching coalescing random walks} $(\tilde\zeta_t^B)_{t \geq 0}$ on $\Z^2\times \Z_w$, which satisfy the duality relation

-The process $\tilde\zeta_t^B$ can be described as follows: Each particle performs a simple, symmetric random walk (SSRW) on $\Z^2 \times \Z_w$ with jump rate 1, i.e.~each particle jumps to a randomly chosen neighboring site at rate 1.
+The process $(\tilde\zeta_t^B)_{t \geq 0}$ can be described as follows: Each particle performs a simple, symmetric random walk (SSRW) on $\Z^2 \times \Z_w$ with jump rate 1, i.e.~each particle jumps at rate 1 to a randomly chosen neighboring site.
 Furthermore, each particle gives birth to a new particle at rate $\beta$, with the parent particle staying put and the daughter particle placed at a randomly chosen neighboring site.
 Any time two particles meet, they coalesce into a single particle.
 The following elementary properties of $\xi_t^A$ and $\tilde\zeta_t^B$ are easily verified: \begin{itemize} \item {\em Additivity}: For each $A,B \subseteq \Z^2 \times \Z_w$ and $t \geq 0$,

 \item {\em Monotonicity:} For $A \subseteq B$ and $t \geq 0$,

 \item {\em Translation invariance:} For each $A \subseteq \Z^2 \times \Z_w$ and $x \in \Z^2 \times \Z_w$,

 \item {\em Symmetry:} For each $A,B \subseteq \Z^2 \times \Z_w$: